How to collect WhatsApp Business Platform opt-ins

 Pro Tip: Use specific and clear language, such as: ˝I agree to receive (e-receipts, delivery notifications, back in stock notifications) to (+385 XX XXXXXX) from Go2Shop.˝

-No matter the industry that you operate in, your website is a great channel to use when inviting new and existing customers to receive messages over WhatsApp.
+No matter what industry you operate in, your website is a great channel to use to invite new and existing customers to receive messages over WhatsApp.

 Your homepage is one of your best tools for driving conversions.
-Promote the opt-in option using a pop-up screen.
+Promote the opt-in option using a pop-up screen to grab their attention instantly.

 Create a custom landing page